-During 2021-22 our Vision, Purpose, Values & Strategic Outcomes Statements influenced all we did as an organisation.
+During 2022-23 our Vision, Purpose, Values & Strategic Outcomes Statements underpinned all that we did as an organisation.
 These are:

 Our Vision: Safer Together

 Our Purpose: To help make Northern Ireland a safer place and improve community wellbeing.
 We will work with others to deliver a high quality Fire and Rescue Service that is valued by the public, our partners and our people.